 Dirty dog secret: Bailey likes to eat bees!
 Seriously, when things start buzzing around, she turns into a frog.
 So far, she’s caught a few and hasn’t had a bad reaction.
 But just like in humans, allergies can pop up at any time.
 Adding Benadryl to our first aid kit was important for us both.

 At your next vet visit, ask whether the doctor recommends giving your pet Benadryl for an allergic reaction, and confirm the proper dosage.
 Then put a note with that information in your first aid kit along with the medication, so you’ll have it handy.
 (Benadryl dosage for dogs is much higher than for humans, so it’s important to know how much to administer.)

-Also, when I asked the Arizona Airedale community about rattlesnakes, I learned there is a vaccine that can give dogs more time to get to the vet if they are bit.
+Also, there is a vaccine that can give dogs more time to get to the vet if they are bitten.
 Opinions vary, so check with your veterinarian to determine what’s best for your dog.